borbware/unity-basics-course/project-management/1-git-basics.md

 ![](https://desktop.github.com/images/github-desktop-screenshot-windows.png)

 ## Btw: Config
-* To configure your git username for every project:
+* To configure your Git username for every project:
   * Use `git config --global user.name "myUserName"`
   * and `git config --global user.email "my.email.address@domain.com"`
 * If you do not do this, Git will ask to do it anyway at some point